Morvin-Ian/time-space-complexity/README.md

 this means that n is not iterated on or recursed.

 ### Linear time O(n)
-- Linear time complexity O(n) implies that the time required by an algorithm to complete is directly proportional to the size of the input nn.
-As nn increases, the time taken also increases linearly.
+- Linear time complexity O(n) implies that the time required by an algorithm to complete is directly proportional to the size of the input n.
+As n increases, the time taken also increases linearly.

 ### Logarithmic time O(log(n))
 - Logarithmic time complexity O(log(n)) means that as the size n of the input increases, the time